ogri-la/release.json-specification/README.md

 # history

-The `release.json` file and is structure were created by ... on ... to ...
+The `release.json` file was created by ... on ... to ...

-This *specification* was created by Torkus on 2024-05 to formally describe the format, best practices and track changes in it's usage over time.
+This *specification* was created by Torkus on 2024-05 to formally describe the data structure, best practices and track changes in it's usage over time.

 ## 1-1-0